abrotman/related-domains-by-dns/rdbd-newrrs.md

 [[All going well, at some point we'll be able to say...]]
 IANA has allocated RR code TBD for the RDBD resource record via Expert Review.
+[[In the meantime we're experimenting using 0xffa3, which is decimal 65443, from the experimental RR code range, for the RDBD resource record.]]

 The RDBD RR is class independent.